pareshppp/UdacityProjects/Machine_Learning_Engineer_Nanodegree/Capstone---NotPineapple/Docs/capstone_report.md

 The interesting aspect of this project is that, with a few small changes, we can use this project to classify any two image classes.
 The project can also be extended for multi-class classification.

-The difficult part of the project was learning how to divide the scripts into classes and functions and execute parameterized scripts.
-Another difficulty was finding the right parameters to get the correct output.
+The difficulties faced during the the project are listed below:

+- Learning how to divide the scripts into classes and functions and execute parameterized scripts.
+- Finding the right parameters to get the correct output.
+Multiple tests were run to the get the final parameters.
+- Extracting the smaller dataset out of the original fruits-360 dataset.
+It took a lot of research on the internet to get the correct commands to create the proper directory structure, rename the files & randomly select fruits for the NotPineapple class.

 ### Improvement